XRPLF/clio/README.md

 clio is designed with scalability and availability as a first principle.
-Data is stored in either Postgres or Cassandra, and multiple clio servers can share access to the same dataset.
+Data is stored in either Postgres, Cassandra,or ScyllaDB, and multiple clio servers can share access to the same dataset.
 The different clio servers that are using the same dataset do not know about each other or talk to each other.

 ## Requirements
-1. Access to a Postgres server or Cassandra/Scylla cluster.
+1. Access to a Postgres server, Cassandra cluster or ScyllaDB cluster.
 Can be local or remote.

 2. Access to one or more rippled nodes.
 Can be local or remote.